MPP Mission Statement

 - PLCY699W: Policy Engagement Project I (2 credits; recommended prerequisite: PLCY688T)

 - PLCY790: Policy Engagement Project B (3 credits; prerequisite: PLCY699W)

-As part of their 48 credits, students have the option of pursuing one (or two) specializations, choosing either one of the pre-designed five-course specializations or a self-designed five-course specialization approved by a faculty advisor.
-The School's pre-designed specializations reflect the unique strengths of the Maryland School of Public Policy:
+As part of their 48 credits, students have the option of pursuing one (or two) specializations, choosing either one of the pre-designed specializations or a self-designed specialization approved by the academic advisor and a suitable faculty advisor.
+Our pre-designed specializations reflect the unique strengths of the School: